-Indicators: Accelerated Procedure: Personal Interview ☑ Same as regular procedure 1.
-Is a personal interview of the asylum seeker in most cases conducted in practice in the accelerated procedure?
-2. Are interviews conducted through video conferencing? \Box Frequently \boxtimes Rarely \Box Never
+Indicators: Accelerated Procedure: Personal Interview Same as regular procedure 1 Is a personal interview of the asylum seeker in most cases conducted in practice in the accelerated procedure?
+If so, are questions limited to nationality, identity, travel route?
+If so, are interpreters available in practice, for interviews?
+Yes I No Yes No 2 .
+Are interviews conducted through video conferencing?
+Frequently Rarely Never